nateKlaux/Naviga.Docs/Solicitor Concierge/Configure_upgrade-downgrades.md

 ## Goal

-The goal of this guide is help you configure the product upgrades and downgrades in the Solicitor Concierge portal.
+The goal of this guide is to help you configure product upgrades and downgrades with Naviga.
 To configure your upgrades and downgrades, you must:

 - complete and submit the Business Rules Document
 - configure Solicitor Concierge